Morrow7/PlanPulse/README.md

 # 997 README

-This is the README for your extension "997".
-After writing up a brief description, we recommend including the following sections.
+This is a VScode plugin.
+We can directly create plans within the plugin, set daily reminders and track progress.
+When the goals we set are not accomplished, prompts and warnings will be issued.

 ## Features